 LIFE SEACAN has demonstrate the potential of two innovative biofilm-based technologies (aerobic granular sludge and hybrid bioreactors) which have been implemented to decrease the impact of industrial activity on marine ecosystems.

 Biofilm-based systems have been successfully applied in several industrial sectors, but the application to fish canning effluents has not been reported yet.
 However, preliminary tests have shown a remarkable high effluent quality with simultaneous reduction of energy consumption and carbon footprint, compared to conventional wastewater treatment technologies:

 - Reduction of energy consumption by at least 20%.

 - Improvement of the effluent quality: up to 90% and 95% of nitrogen and organic matter removal, respectively.

 - 25% lower footprint.

-LIFE SEACAN prototype will be implemented in a representative fish cannery industry located in Galicia, where almost 80% of Spanish fish canning industries are gathered.
-The potential benefits over marine environment preservation will be quantified and evaluated in Rías Baixas, the most adequate environment for a reliable demonstration.
+LIFE SEACAN prototype has been implemented in a representative fish cannery industry located in Galicia, where almost 80% of Spanish fish canning industries are gathered.
+The potential benefits over marine environment preservation have been quantified and evaluated in Rías Baixas, the most adequate environment for a reliable demonstration.

 Budget: 1,722,373€ / 1,033,123€ funded by European Comission

-The positive effects of the proposed treatment technologies will be assessed using several key performance indicators, including a specific monitoring study of the benthic ecosystem will provide for the first time direct quantification of environmental benefits.
-The main objectives of the project will be accomplished following specific sub-tasks:
+The positive effects of the proposed treatment technologies have been assessed using several key performance indicators, including a specific monitoring study of the benthic ecosystem has provided for the first time direct quantification of environmental benefits.
+The main objectives of the project have been accomplished following specific sub-tasks: